pydio/pydio-doc-howto/cells_metrics_with_elastic_stack.md

 To verify that the node is running you can use the following command `curl localhost:9200` or remotely `curl <ip or domain>:9200`.

-The answer will look like this :
+The response will look like this :

 ```json
 ➜  ~ curl localhost:9200